mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 Not only dullness and distraction; all delusions drop off.
 "Drop off" doesn't mean destroy.
 Just drop off; there's no chance to poke their head into someplace.
 Just, keep quiet.

 So, for instance, as long as he is standing here, feeling quiet, no one can hit him.
 I don't want to hit him.
 Even though an FBI person came, I told him, "Just wait a minute.
 I can tell him."
 Even the FBI cannot hit him, because he feels calm.
-Even though he gets angry with me, I just sit down here and gassho.
-Can you hit me?
+Even though he gets angry with me, I just sit down here and gassho; can you hit me?
 Or, I smile to you; while I am smiling to you, [can you] hit me?
-No. So finally you smile too.
-That means, anger drops off.
+No. So finally, you smile too.
+That means anger drops off.
 Anger drops off while you are smiling.

 ###### 59:40